 Professional and Online Students – Completion of 20 credit hours

 Students who do not submit their Plan of Work by the deadline will have an advising hold on their account during the next registration period.
-For more information on Plan of Work, please reference the Graduate School Policy.
+For more information on the Plan of Work requirements, please reference the Graduate School Policy.

-Please schedule an appointment with your academic advisor if you are on academic warning or on academic probation.
+Schedule an appointment with your academic advisor if you receive an academic warning or on academic probation.
 Work with your advisor to develop an academic improvement plan that will help you meet your goals and academic standing.
-Please review The Graduate School policies about Academic Difficulty prior to your meeting with your advisor.
+Please review The Graduate School policies about Academic Difficulty before your meeting with your advisor.

 Students enrolling with possible transfer credit(s) should meet with their advisor in their first semester to discuss the transferring course and MBA program requirements.

 Students must meet the following criteria:

-1. Official transcripts should be on file with the Graduate School
+- Official transcripts should be on file with the Graduate School.

 - B or better in the requested course(s).

-3. Course(s) must have been taken within six years of the graduation date from the MBA Program
+- You must have taken the course(s) within six years of the graduation date from the MBA Program.

-4. Course(s) must have been taken from another AACSB accredited MBA Program
+- You must have taken from another AACSB accredited MBA Program.

 If you meet these qualifications, you may submit the Transfer Credit Petition, and your advisor will evaluate your request.